winitzki/scall/tutorial/programming_dhall.md

 When the total number of iterations is not known precisely, one must give an upper estimate and design the algorithm so that further iterations will not change the result once the final iteration is reached.
 The Haskell and Scala implementations of Dhall will stop iterations in `Natural/fold` when the result stops changing.

-For example, consider this (artificial) example:
+For example, consider this (artificially simple) example:

 ```dhall
 let f : Natural → Natural = λ(x : Natural) → if Natural/isZero x then 1 else x